DylanRCastillo/Predicting-Credit-Risk/README.md

 Using this data to create machine learning models to classify the risk level of given loans.
 Specifically, you will be comparing the Logistic Regression model and Random Forest Classifier.

-Note: these two CSVs have been undersampled to give an even number of high risk and low risk loans.
+These two CSVs have been undersampled to give an even number of high risk and low risk loans.
 In the original dataset, only 2.2% of loans are categorized as high risk.
 To get a truly accurate model, special techniques need to be used on imbalanced data.
 Undersampling is one of those techniques.
 Oversampling and SMOTE (Synthetic Minority Over-sampling Technique) are other techniques that are also used.

 ## Preprocessing: Convert categorical data to numeric